zdcthomas/yakko_wakko/resume.md

   Projects for Peace, Davis Foundation, Beijing Jul 2014 - Aug 2014
   * Created and taught a course in western classics to students at the Affiliated High School of Peking University.
 Also proposed the project to the Davis foundation, and helped to manage the project.

+* MENTOR
+  I regularly mentor people both from the code school I attended and not.
+I work with them both on their technical skills and career development.

 ## Experience
 ### PLATFORM ARCHITECT
 Blinker Inc, Denver, CO / Apr 2021 - Present